RayAndrade/TheRayCode/CPP/Behavioral/README.md

 Behavioral design patterns are focused on communication between objects, how they interact and fulfill their roles within a system.
 Here are the primary Behavioral design patterns:

 1. [**Chain of Responsibility**](ChainOfResponsibility/README.md): Decouples request senders from receivers by allowing multiple objects to process the request independently or pass it along the chain.
-2. **Command**: Turns a request into a standalone object containing information about the request, making it possible to parameterize objects with different requests, delay request execution, or log them.
+2. **[Command]**(Command/README.md): Turns a request into a standalone object containing information about the request, making it possible to parameterize objects with different requests, delay request execution, or log them.
 3. [**Intepretor**](Intepretor/README.md): Provides a way to evaluate language grammar or expressions for particular languages.
-4. **Iterator**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+4. [**Iterator**](Iterator/README.md): Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
-5. **Mediator**: Reduces direct communication between objects by introducing a mediator, which centralizes external communications.
+5. [**Mediator**]: Reduces direct communication between objects by introducing a mediator, which centralizes external communications.
-6. **Memento**: Allows for the ability to restore an object to its previous state, which can be beneficial for "undo" capabilities without exposing the essence of its structure.
+6. [**Memento**]: Allows for the ability to restore an object to its previous state, which can be beneficial for "undo" capabilities without exposing the essence of its structure.
-7. **Observer**: Lets objects notify each other of changes without knowing who those objects are, promoting loose coupling.
+7. [**Observer**]: Lets objects notify each other of changes without knowing who those objects are, promoting loose coupling.
-8. **State**: Lets an object change its behavior when its state changes.
+8. [**State**]: Lets an object change its behavior when its state changes.
-9. **Strategy**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+9. [**Strategy**]: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-10. **Template Method**: Defines the structure of an algorithm, allowing the steps of this algorithm to be redefined by subclasses.
+10. [**Template Method**]: Defines the structure of an algorithm, allowing the steps of this algorithm to be redefined by subclasses.
-11. **Visitor**: Lets you add further operations to objects without having to modify them.
+11. [**Visitor**]: Lets you add further operations to objects without having to modify them.

 **How does learning these patterns improve you as a C++ programmer?**